desaixie/Learning-from-a-Driving-Simulator/ros-docker-gazebo/README.md

 ```
 The launch script `launch_docker.sh` creates a container called `ros-kinetic-gazebo7dev` (if not existing), starts the container (if stopped), and opens a new terminal from this container.

+To use nvidia-docker on WSL2, follow [this](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) guide.

 The following is the original README.md file.

 # ROS Kinetic + Gazebo on Docker HOWTO